Skip Navigation

 Renowned scientists from Greece, Texas A&M University, and the Agricultural University of Athens contributed their expertise to discussions on strategic energy and climate planning, innovation, technology transfer, agriculture’s carbon footprint, and the impact of climate change on vulnerable communities.

-More than 20 faculty and scientists from both Universities were discussing on best ways to enhance and promote their joint research concepts.
+At a pre-event dialogue, faculty and scientists from both universities discussed the best ways to enhance and promote their joint research concepts.

-More than 20 faculty and scientists from both Universities were discussing on best ways to enhance and promote their joint research concepts.
+At a pre-event dialogue, faculty and scientists from both universities discussed the best ways to enhance and promote their joint research concepts.

 Student engagement was a highlight.
 Joint working groups tackled energy resources, climate change, microgrids, energy communities, green transportation, socioeconomic aspects of energy transitions, and renewable energy technologies.
 Their innovative ideas showcased the next generation’s potential in shaping a sustainable future.